jeremydouglass/rosetta_examples_p5/README.md

-Rosetta Code has ~1000 tasks including file and sysem access, string manipulation, math problems, graphics output and more -- with some of these tasks implemented in dozens or even hundreds of programming languages.
+Rosetta Code has ~1000 tasks including file and sysem access, string manipulation, math problems, graphics output and more -- with some of these tasks implemented in dozens or even hundreds of programming languages (although these example sketches are only the Processing implementations).

 A few examples include:

+-  Anagrams
 -  Archimedean spiral
+-  Binary digits
--  Draw a sphere
+-  Draw a pixel
--  Fibonacci sequence
 -  FizzBuzz
--  Hello world/Text
--  Image noise
+-  Josephus Problem
 -  Levenshtein distance
 -  Mandelbrot set
--  Palindrome detection
+-  Ninety-nine bottles
 -  Rename a file
+-  Sieve of Eratosthenes

 Simply put, this project both solicits Processing contributions to Rosetta Code and curates the resulting examples as a set for Processing language learners.